 In a nutshell, it’s an email chain on a fancy system so you can easily filter by date, person and document and in turn, be a lot more productive.

-Therefore, whatever tool takes your fancy can really improve your inventiveness, efficiency and how your team interact.
+Therefore, whatever tool takes your fancy can really improve your inventiveness, efficiency, and how your team interacts.
 Why not try out a few and find out what’s best for you?
 If you’ve been using a bunch of useful tools yourself, please do share them with us!